scotteifel/ChessPuzzle/README.md

 # ChessPuzzle
-This program uses the backtracking alg. to place queens on a chessboard.
+This program uses the backtracking algorithm to place queens on a chessboard.

-The goal is to complete a chessboard containing 8 queens, and the queens cannot be able to attack one another.
+The goal is to place 8 queens on a chessboard in a way that they cannot attack one another.

 To start the app, type gui.py in the terminal.
-It can be solved more than once.